-- Use the mason jar screw band and screwed down a paper towel (or a rubber band on a regular jar).
+- Use the mason jar screw band and screw down a paper towel.
 The buds will expand and lots of water will evaporate out.
 I would put the jar on a small plate in case it overflows in the middle of the night.

 - Label the mason jar with the herb name and date it.

-- Store you finished balm of gilead in easy to dispense bottles or containers.
+- Store your finished balm of gilead in easy to dispense bottles or containers.